This blog post was written by George Ratiu, Director of Quantitative & Commercial Research and Erin Fitzpatrick, Research Intern

-Like-kind exchanges (LKE) provide an important vehicle to sell and acquire property—both real and personal.
-A key feature of LKEs consists of allowing a property owner to dispose of a property and acquire another one of like-kind, with any gain after the disposition deferrable as long as the proceeds are reinvested in a similar property.
+For a significant proportion of real estate market participants, like-kind exchanges (LKE) provide an important vehicle to sell and acquire property.
+The Internal Revenue Code (IRC) Section 1031 codifies that the tax owed on any gain after a sale may be deferred as long as the proceeds are reinvested in a similar property through a like-kind exchange.
 The Internal Revenue Service (IRS) makes note of the fact that while the gain “is tax-deferred […] it is not tax-free.”
-At some point, the property owner disposes of the property and gains are recognized, leading to tax payments.

 Internal Revenue Service, Like-Kind Exchanges Under IRC Code Section 1031, FS-2008-18, February 2008